reysravanga/sami-python/README.md

 SAMI Python SDK
 ================

 This SDK helps you connect your Python scripts to SAMI.
-The SDK helps authenticating with SAMI, exposes a number of methods to easily execute REST API calls to SAMI and supports WebSockets.
+The SDK helps authenticating with SAMI, exposes a number of methods to easily execute REST API calls to SAMI.

 Prerequisites
 -------------